What is Unauthorized Trading?

-Unauthorized trades are any trades that an investment advisor or brokerage firm makes for a customer without getting their express permission.
+Unauthorized trading involve any trades that an investment advisor or brokerage firm makes for a customer without getting their express permission.

 Before conducting any transaction on your investment account, your broker must have the proper authorization.
 If they fail to do so, they are violating industry rules, and can be held legally liable for any investment losses.
 There are two primary ways that brokers can get authorization to make trades: